gitmylo/bark-voice-cloning-HuBERT-quantizer/readme.md

 ## How do I train it myself?
 Simply run the training commands.

+A simple way to create semantic data and wavs for training, is with my script: [bark-data-gen](https://github.com/gitmylo/bark-data-gen).
+But remember that the creation of the wavs will take around the same time if not longer than the creation of the semantics.
+This can take a while to generate because of that.

 For example, if you have a dataset with zips containing audio files, one zip for semantics, and one for the wav files.
 Inside of a folder called "Literature"

 You should run `process.py --path Literature --mode prepare` for extracting all the data to one directory